capytaine/capytaine/docs/user_manual/outputs.rst

 If you gave a test matrix to the :code:`BEMSolver.fill_dataset` method, the output will directly be an xarray dataset.

+Errored resolutions stored as a :class:`~capytaine.bem.problems_and_results.FailedDiffractionResult` or a :class:`~capytaine.bem.problems_and_results.FailedRadiationResult` will appear as `NaN` in the dataset.

 Both :code:`assemble_dataset` and :code:`fill_dataset` accept some optional keyword arguments to store more information in the dataset: